Better handling of unknown and aliased email addresses when submitting issue via email

 Permissions have to be consistent with the chosen option.
 Eg. if you choose 'create', the 'Non member' role must have the 'Add issues' permission so that an issue can be created by an unknown user via email.
 If you choose 'accept', the 'Anonymous' role must have this permission.

-#1 Updated by Marius Hächler almost 9 years ago
+#1 Updated by Marius Hächler about 9 years ago

 I added some functionality that might be interesting.
 Basicly some more options for receiving e-mail, like what do to with unknown addresses. it's a little bit configurable like i thought it could be usefull.